The Devil Wears Prada (film): International

 From top-down: the movie title logo for Latin America, English-language regions and Spain (in the same typeface as that used on the poster).

-Weisberger's novel has been translated into 37 different languages, giving the movie a strong potential foreign audience.
-The international box office would ultimately deliver 60% of the film's gross.
+Weisberger's novel has been translated into 37 languages, giving the movie a strong potential foreign audience.
+The international box office delivered 60% of the film's gross.
 "We did our European premiere at the Venice Film Festival", Gabler says, where the city's gondoliers wore red T-shirts with the film's logo.
 "So many people around the world were captivated by the glossy fashion world.
-It was sexy and international."
+It was sexy and international".

-The Devil Wears Prada topped the charts on its first major European release weekend on October 9, after a strong September Oceania and Latin America opening.
-It would be the highest-grossing film that weekend in the United Kingdom, Spain and Russia, taking in $41.5 million overall.
-The film continued with strong weekends as it opened across the rest of Europe, which helped it remain atop the overseas charts for the rest of the month.
-By the end of the year, only its Chinese opening remained; it was released in the country at the end of February 2007 and took in $2.4 million.

-The greatest portion of the $201.8 million total international box office came from the United Kingdom, with $26.5 million.
-Germany was second, with $23.1 million, followed by Italy at $19.3 million and France at $17.9 million.
+The film topped the charts on its European release on October 9.
+It was the highest-grossing film that weekend in the United Kingdom, Spain and Russia, taking in $41.5 million.
+It opened strongly across the rest of Europe, helping it remain atop the overseas charts the whole month.
+It opened in China at the end of February 2007, taking $2.4 million.
+The greatest portion of the $201.8 million total international box office came from the United Kingdom, with $26.5 million, followed by Germany with $23.1 million, Italy at $19.3 million and France at $17.9 million.
 Beyond Europe, the Japanese box office was the highest, at $14.6 million, followed by Australia, at $12.6 million.